Meet the Team

 David and his wife Lynne look after the Lodge.
 Both have spent their working lives in hospitality, from international restaurants to some of Scotland’s most notable private houses.
 David is passionate about the provenance of the food he serves, with a particular interest in locally sourced, fresh ingredients.

-Allan joined Corrour in 2010 from the Game and Wildlife Conservation Trust.
+Allan joined Corrour in 2010 from the Game and Wildlife Conservation Trust and has taken over the role of the Head Stalker in 2019.
 Introduced to deer stalking by his father at a young age, he went on to study conservation and ecological science at Edinburgh University.
-Allan monitors Corrour’s wildlife and habitats.
-He also leads stalking parties on the estate.
+Assisted by two stalkers and three seasonal ghillies, he is in charge of the estate’s deer management and biodiversity plans.

 Matt joined the Estate in 2017.
 Originally a joiner by trade, Matt spent all his spare time shooting, and finally ‘gave up the day job’ when a seasonal opportunity arose at Corrour.
 Having worked two seasons, he was offered a fulltime role in 2017.